preillyme/v8js/README.Linux.md

 Installation of V8Js on GNU/Linux is pretty much straight forward.

-The biggest hurdle actually is that you need a rather new V8 library.
+First you need to decide if you can go with a V8 library that is shipped with your GNU/Linux distribution or whether you would want to compile V8 on your own.

-However many distributions still ship the rusty version 3.14, published years ago.
+Many GNU/Linux distributions, for example Debian/Ubuntu, have recent V8 library versions installable, that are ready to be used.

-This means that you usually need to compile V8 on your own before you can start to compile & install V8Js itself.
+In order to go with these, just `sudo apt-get install libv8-dev` (or similar, as it fits your distribution).

-It is recommended to install the V8 version for V8Js off your system's load path, so it doesn't interfere with the V8 library shipped with your system's distribution.
+If you compile V8 on your own, it is recommended to install the V8 version for V8Js off your system's load path, so it doesn't interfere with the V8 library shipped with your system's distribution.

 Snapshots